sumithazra/tech-blog/blogs/drafts/2026-06-postgresql-query-optimization-case-studies.md

-# Optimizing Query Execution in PostgreSQL
+# PostgreSQL Query Optimization: Lessons from Production

 Efficient query execution is critical for maintaining the performance and responsiveness of database applications.
 This guide covers key strategies for query optimization, focusing on the use of B-tree and GIN indexes, and walks through case studies showing the impact of these optimizations on real queries.